ShahzaibBhatti/DuckHunt/README.md

 ===================
 The game is written in the programming language Turing.
 First install the font included with the game.
 Execute the "Duck Hunt.t" file in Turing to start the game.

-Note: Game originally worked with custom made arcade controller, that feature has been removed resulting in the vibration option having no effect in-game.
+Note: game originally worked with custom made arcade controller, that feature has been removed resulting in the vibration option having no effect in-game.

 Controls
 ========